 A query might request information about students who are boys.
-If the optimizer statistics indicate that 85% of students are boys, then the optimizer may decide that a full table scan is most efficient method.
-However, if statistics indicate that very few students are boys, then reading an index followed by a table access by rowid may be more efficient than a full table scan.
+If the optimizer statistics indicate that 85% of students are boys, then the optimizer may decide that a full table scan is the most efficient method.
+However, if statistics indicate that very few students are boys, then reading an index followed by a table accessed by rowid may be more efficient than a full table scan.

 What is Query Tree?

 A Query Tree is a tree data structure representing a relation algebra expression.

 Points to be remembered –

-- The root represents the query as a whole and table of the query are represented as lead nodes.
+- The root represents the query as a whole and the table of the query are represented as lead nodes.

 - During execution, an internal node is executed whenever its operand tables are available.

-- Query tree represents a specific order of operations for executing a query.
+- A query tree represents a specific order of operations for executing a query.